team-telnyx/telnyx-webrtc-ios/README.md

        // Someone is calling you.
     }

-    // You can update your UI from here base on the call states.
+    // You can update your UI from here based on the call states.
     // Check that the callId is the same as your current call. func onCallStateUpdated(callState: CallState, callId: UUID) {
       // handle the new call state